-Normal mRPAS/RPAS/model operating procedures
+Normal RPAS model operating procedures

-- 1. Prior to daily operations, an RPAS Wilco site survey shall be consulted.
-MAAC endorses the use of a single shared RPAS Wilco site survey provided: - a.
+- 1. MAAC endorses the use of a single shared RPAS Wilco site survey provided: - a.
 A new site survey is conducted/checked at least once every 56 days (NAV CANADA schedule), and if there are changes the updated site survey is made available to all members. - b.
 All site survey information is readily available to all RPAS pilots on site (electronically or in print). - c.
-Prior to each flying session, members must check Aviation NOTAM for critical flight safety information, or changes to airspace or aerodromes.
-Members may share NOTAM information verbally or in print with other members at the site. - d.
-Members must confirm there are no changes to site layout affecting distances to unsheltered bystanders - e.
+Prior to each flying session, members must check Aviation NOTAM for critical flight safety information, or changes to airspace or aerodromes, and for the Innerkip aerodrome (other aerodromes are over 5.24 NM from the field) using either the NAV CANADA website or RPAS Wilco.
+They may share the results with other site users either verbally, electronically or in print.
+Every member is still responsible for ensuring they have the latest NOTAM information in some fashion. - d.
+Members may share NOTAM information verbally or in print with other members at the site. - e.
 Members must each visually confirm no changes to site obstructions, local obstacles and that weather conditions stipulated in any MAAC requirements are met.